 As I have gotten my memories back and allowed my body to detox from the trauma of sexual abuse, my life has gotten so much better.
 I have less drama in my life (except onstage, I am an actress) and that gives me more time to do things that I love and enjoy them.
 Before I got my memories back, I may be doing something that I loved such as hiking but would be thinking of the drama in my life or problem of the day, so I was not loving what I was doing.
 I get my needs met as an empowered person rather than as a victim (playing needy) and it feels so much more dignified and takes less energy.
 If I don’t have tons of money, I realize it will come rather than freaking out and I know that the size of my bank account has nothing to do with the goodness of my spirit.

 I am grateful to be healing and grateful to have regained my joy.

 Please feel free to post your experiences in the comment box at the bottom of this page.

-- Please DO NOT include descriptive sexual details about the abuse
+- Please DO NOT include any sexual details about the abuse.

-- Please DO NOT include descriptive sexual details about problems that you are experiencing today
+- Please DO NOT include any sexual details at all.

 - Feel free to write “…” when excluding those details.
 Thanks so much.